 A promoter is a DNA sequence onto which the transcription machinery binds and initiates transcription.
 In most cases, promoters exist upstream of the genes they regulate.
 The specific sequence of a promoter is very important because it determines whether the corresponding gene is transcribed all the time, some of the time, or infrequently.
 Although promoters vary among prokaryotic genomes, a few elements are conserved.
 At the -10 and -35 regions upstream of the initiation site, there are two promoter consensus sequences, or regions that are similar across all promoters and across various bacterial species (Figure 15.7).
 The -10 consensus sequence, called the -10 region, is TATAAT.
 The -35 sequence, TTGACA, is recognized and bound by σ.
 Once this interaction is made, the subunits of the core enzyme bind to the site.
 The A–T-rich -10 region facilitates unwinding of the DNA template, and several phosphodiester bonds are made.
 The transcription initiation phase ends with the production of abortive transcripts, which are polymers of approximately 10 nucleotides that are made and released.

-View this MolecularMovies animation to see the first part of transcription and the base sequence repetition of the TATA box.
+View this MolecularMovies animation to see the transcription process as it happens in the cell.

 - All processes will carry on as usual.
 Nothing will be affected.

 - RNA polymerase will not be able to attach.

 - RNA polymerase will bind upstream of the promoter sequence.

 - RNA polymerase will bind downstream of the promoter sequence.

 Elongation and Termination in Prokaryotes